blue-snake/unity-library/README.md

 After cloning you need to install the necessary dependencies to allow you to work on this repository:

-#### Installing tweens
+#### Installing PrimeTween

 Due to the limitation of the `Package Manager` we removed it from the `package.json` file therefore you need to install it manually.
 The process is already explained under `Install packge`

-After installing tweens manually you can start working on the other necessary dependencies:
+After installing PrimeTween manually you can start working on the other necessary dependencies:

 Open the `package.json` file and look under `dependencies` and start installing it through the `Package Manager`